microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 Notes:

 -  `streamType` field is `informative`
+-  `text` field should describes how the bot is preparing the livestream
+-  `type` field must be `typing`
 -  The activity can be send as the first activity or interleaved with other interim activities
    -  Some clients may not show informative messages while interleaved with other interim activities
    -  For best compatibility, send informative messages before any other interim activities